-Individuals should submit any request to exercise these rights to the DPO.
-If staff receive such a request, they must immediately forward it to the DPO.
+If staff receive such a request, they must immediately forward it to contact the school's data protection representative or the DPO.

-10. Parental requests to see the educational record
+10. Parental requests to see the Educational Record

 Parents, or those with parental responsibility, have a legal right to free access to their child's educational record (which includes most information about a pupil) within 15 school days of receipt of a written request.